secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits/index.html.md

   * their minor child suffers serious injuries as a result of a criminal offense;
   * their spouse or child of full age dies as a result of a criminal offense.
   * Exceptions: The leave entitlement does not apply if the worker or the deceased person (spouse or child of full age) participated in the criminal offense or contributed to the injury through their gross fault, i.e., through their recklessness, carelessness or gross negligence.
-* Team Members should select `Out Sick` in PTO by Roots.
+* Team Members should select `Out Sick` in PTO by Deel.

 **Victim of domestic or sexual violence:**
 * Workers who must be absent from work as a result of domestic or sexual violence are entitled to an unpaid absence of up to 26 weeks over a 12-month period.
-* Team Members should select `Out Sick` in PTO by Roots.
+* Team Members should select `Out Sick` in PTO by Deel.

 **Non-work related accident or illness** _Team members who have been employed with GitLab for at least 3 consecutive months_
 * 2 paid days per calendar year (which do not roll over) and up to 26 weeks over a 12-month period for the following reasons:
   * Sickness or accident that is not related to their work and which renders them unable to work.
   * Family obligations relating to care, health, or education of child or spouse’s child.
   * Family obligations as an informal caregiver for a relative or another person who is ill.
-* Team Members should select `Out Sick` in PTO by Roots.
+* Team Members should select `Out Sick` in PTO by Deel.

 The following leave types **do not** run concurrently with GitLab time away policies (PTO, Sick Time):